Rashaali84/budget-app/development-strategy.md

 - Create `controllers\event-listeners.js`
 - Create `view-models\user-interface.js`

-## 1. User Story: Add-budget-Balance
+## 1. User Story: Add-Budget-Balance

 **A user can add value for a budget balance .**